tony-ccs/blockchain-graph-analysis/README.md

 # blockchain-graph-analysis

-Our project consists of two steps:
+This work consists of two steps:
 1. Blockchain parsing
 2. Graph analysis of the parsed user graph